Pakistan–Uzbekistan relations

 Pakistan–Uzbekistan relations are the foreign relations between Pakistan and Uzbekistan.
+Pakistan has an embassy in Tashkent, while Uzbekistan has an embassy in Islamabad.
 Pakistan and Uzbekistan are members of different international forums including the United Nations, Organisation of Islamic Cooperation (OIC), Economic Cooperation Organization (ECO) and Shanghai Cooperation Organisation (SCO).
 The Pakistan-Uzbekistan Joint Ministerial Commission (JMC) is held on a regular basis.

 History

 Relations between the two states were established when the republic of Uzbekistan became independent following the collapse of the USSR in 1991.
 Pakistan was one of the first countries to recognize the independence of Uzbekistan, though relations between the two countries were initially strained by the situation in Afghanistan which both countries border, as they supported opposing Afghan factions.
 However, relations improved after the fall of the Taliban, as well as the death of Uzbek President Islam Karimov and subsequent deepening of Uzbek outreach to regional countries under his successor, Shavkat Mirziyoyev.
 Both countries have a cordial and deepening relationship, as the two countries' interests in Afghanistan have become aligned, with Uzbekistan formally hosting a Taliban delegation in 2019.
 Pakistan further wishes to gain access to Central Asian markets, while landlocked Uzbekistan wants to access ports on the Arabian Sea.